 Potential Uses for Policymakers and Healthcare Providers

-The insights from our models can be really useful for policymakers and healthcare providers.
+The insights from our models can be useful for policymakers and healthcare providers.
 Policymakers can use them to allocate resources, decide on vaccination strategies, and set public health guidelines.
 Healthcare providers can anticipate surges in variant-specific cases, optimize hospital resources, and plan for shortages of medical supplies and staff.
 This way, everyone can make data-driven decisions to deal with COVID-19 effectively.

+The use of the highest quality models in our project could be used to create forecasts for evolution of viral strains if they follow the same patterns of spread and mortality as COVID-19.
+The models would be monitored for model drift as well as retrained regularly against data to ensure high-quality predictions.
+The models could effectively be placed behind maps and dashboards to simulate spread or to project anticipated viral trends as well as mortality if those attributes were also added (Chin & Ioannou, 2020).
+These dashboards could be supplemented with modeling of viral spread based on social isolation recommendations and practices and how they can affect the predictions from spread and mortality models (Tiwari, 2020).
+Travel restrictions and viral case monitoring policies of countries would likewise affect the forecasting and of viral variant changes and should be added to a more robust dashboard that could show the potential error envelope of predictions based on these policy decisions (Yang, 2020).

 Broader Scientific Impact